2 people are dead in a small plane collision at a southern Arizona airport

 It also followed four major aviation disasters that have occurred in North America in the last month.
 The most recent involved a Delta jet that flipped on its roof while landing in Toronto and the deadly crash of a commuter plane in Alaska.

 In late January, 67 people were killed in a midair collision in Washington, D.C., involving an American Airlines passenger jet and an Army helicopter, marking the United States' deadliest aviation disaster since 2001.
-Just a day later, a medical transport jet with a child patient, her mother and four others aboard crashed into a Philadelphia neighborhood on Jan.
-31, exploding in a fireball that engulfed several homes.
+Just a day later, a medical transport jet with a child patient, her mother and four others aboard crashed into a Philadelphia neighborhood, exploding in a fireball that engulfed several homes.
 That crash killed seven people, including all those aboard, and injured 19 others.

 The airport in Marana has two intersecting runways and operates without an air traffic control tower.